Assassination of Mahmoud Al-Mabhouh: Sequence of events

 Hotel surveillance footage was released to the public showing the suspects, who had arrived on separate flights, meeting in the hotel.
 While the suspects apparently used personal encrypted communication devices among themselves to avoid surveillance, the suspects were alleged by Dubai police to have sent and received a number of SMS messages to telephone numbers in Austria.
 When al-Mabhouh arrived around 15:00, two suspects dressed in tennis attire followed him to determine which room he had checked into, as well as the number of the room immediately across the hall.

-The information is alleged by the Dubai police to have been communicated to a third party, who then telephoned from a different hotel to book room 237.
-According to surveillance videos, the individual who checked into 237 did not enter the room, but appears to have given the room key to an accomplice in the lobby of the hotel, and immediately left Dubai, prior to the assassination.
-Al-Mabhouh, later, left the hotel and while several of the suspects kept watch, it is thought that (a) suspect(s) tried to gain entry to his room.

 One of the lookout suspects could be seen on video delaying a tourist who exits the elevator on the second floor at this time, apparently to give other team members time to act.
-While another suspect distracted the tourist, it is claimed that four suspects entered the victim's hotel room and waited for him to return.
-The evidence for this is the fact that four men arrived by elevator and entered the hallway where the victim's room and the alleged perpetrator's rooms were located at this time, and the same four men immediately left after the assassination is supposed to have happened.

-A readout of activity that took place on the hotel room's electronic door lock indicated that an attempt was made to reprogram al-Mabhouh's electronic door lock at this time.
-The investigators believe that the electronic lock on al-Mabhouh's door may have been reprogrammed and that the killers gained entry to his room this way.
+Investigators believe the electronic lock on al-Mabhouh's door may have been reprogrammed and that the killers gained entry to his room this way.
 The locks in question, VingCard Locklink brand, can be accessed and reprogrammed directly at the hotel room door.
 According to Dubai Police, he was dead by 21:00 that evening.

-On 20 January 2010, the following day, a hotel cleaner attempted to gain entry, but found that the door was latched from the inside.
-A member of hotel security was then called in to open the door.
+On 20 January 2010 (the following day), a hotel cleaner attempted to gain entry, but found the door was locked from the inside.
+Hotel security was then called in to open the door.
 After the door was opened, al-Mabhouh's body was discovered on the bed.
 On the drawer next to the bed, the assassins had placed a small bottle of medicine to make it appear as if he had died of natural causes.